 Open Azure Management Portal and log in.
 Select ‘Compute’ from the menu (bottom).
 Select Compute > Virtual Machines > From Gallery.

 In the gallery section of the preconfigured virtual machine, select the appropriate Oracle software from the list, click the arrow and continue.

-Configure your machine by giving it a name, selecting size, and by providing a username and password.
+Configure your machine by giving it a name, selecting the size, and providing a username and password.
 Post configuration settings, click on the arrow to move to the next step.

-Specify the DNS name that’ll be used to connect your virtual machine, select the storage and data centre.
+Specify the DNS name that’ll be used to connect your virtual machine, and select the storage and data center.
 Proceed further with the arrow.
 Check the box to complete the virtual machine wizard.